L4-5 Slip in the Elderly

 Level of Involvement

-- L4-5: 80% of cases.
-The L4 vertebra slips forward on L5.
-This level is most susceptible due to the transitional anatomy between the mobile lumbar spine and the stable lumbosacral junction.
+- L4-5: ~80% of cases.
+L4 slips forward on L5; this is the most susceptible level due to the transition between the mobile lumbar spine and the stable lumbosacral junction.

 - L3-4: Second most common.

-- L5-S1: Rare (protected by iliolumbar ligaments and deep seating in pelvis below the intercristal line).
+- L5-S1: Rare — protected by the iliolumbar ligaments and deep seating in the pelvis below the intercristal line.

 Risk Factors

-- Anatomy: Sagittally oriented facet joints (allows forward slide).
+- Anatomy: Sagittally oriented facet joints (permit forward translation).

 - Medical: Diabetes (accelerated disc and facet degeneration).

-- Pelvic Parameters: High Pelvic Incidence (PI) correlates with slip severity.
+- Spinopelvic: High pelvic incidence correlates with slip severity.

-- Pregnancy: Multiple pregnancies may increase risk due to abdominal muscle stretching and hormonal laxity.
+- Pregnancy: Multiple pregnancies may contribute via abdominal muscle stretching and hormonal laxity.

 Pathophysiology